Lakers' Dalton Knecht Drops Luka Doncic Truth Bomb After Rescinded Trade

 The Lakers have since added big man free agent Alex Len to try to help fill their void at that position.

-Knecht had a solid start to his rookie year but has been in a bit of a slump as of late, seeing his playing time taper off under head coach JJ Redick as other players filled larger roles.
+Knecht had a solid start to his rookie year, but has been in a bit of a slump as of late, seeing his playing time taper off under head coach JJ Redick as other players fill larger roles.

 Still, as Knecht mentioned, getting the opportunity to learn from LeBron James and Luka Doncic at the same time is not something many people get to do, so even if he's not seeing the floor as much, he'll still get some valuable experience.